 CBD Fun Facts

 If you keep up with what’s new in medicine, you’ve likely heard about the excitement surrounding cannabidiol, also known as CBD is produced from the cannabis plant.
 But unlike other cannabis products such as THC, is non-psychoactive and doesn’t cause any of the same side effects.
-So far, scientists have only begun to scratch the surface of all that CBD might be able to do for our health, but what we do know is that CBD is proving promising for dozens of ailments ranging from seizures to tumors.
+So far, scientists have only begun to scratch the surface of all that CBD might be able to do for our health, but what we do know is that CBD is proving promising for dozens of ailments.

 If you’re starting to learn about CBD oil, you’ve come to the right place.
 We’ve rounded up 30 fun facts about CBD oil to summarize just what it is, what we know about it, what it does, and what we think it might do.